Skip to main content

 How long does a typical enterprise deployment take?+

-Initial agent discovery and inventory can be completed in 1-2 weeks for most environments.
-Full deployment including policy configuration, SIEM integration, and team training typically takes 4-8 weeks depending on environment complexity and the number of agent platforms in scope.
-Most vendors recommend a 30-day monitoring-only pilot before enabling enforcement mode.
+Initial agent discovery and inventory can be completed in 1–2 weeks for most environments, as the lightweight connectors require only API-level access rather than code instrumentation.
+Full deployment including policy configuration, SIEM integration, alert routing, and team training typically takes 4–8 weeks depending on environment complexity, the number of agent platforms in scope, and internal change management processes.
+Organizations with 3 or fewer agent platforms and existing SSO infrastructure tend to fall on the shorter end.
+Most vendors recommend a 30-day monitoring-only pilot before enabling enforcement mode, allowing security teams to tune detection thresholds and reduce false positives before policies start blocking agent actions.

 Is there a free or startup tier available?+

-Currently, most agent security suite vendors including Zenity operate exclusively through enterprise sales with custom pricing starting at approximately $10,000-$25,000 annually.
+Currently, most agent security suite vendors including Zenity operate exclusively through enterprise sales with custom pricing.
+Zenity's entry-level Observability tier starts at approximately $10,000–$30,000 annually for smaller environments, while full Enterprise Plus deployments with runtime detection and response scale to $200,000 or more.
 There are no self-serve free tiers or startup programs publicly available as of early 2026.
-Smaller organizations may want to evaluate developer-focused alternatives like Lakera Guard that offer API-based protection with more accessible pricing.
+Smaller organizations or individual developers may want to evaluate developer-focused alternatives like Lakera Guard, which offers API-based LLM guardrails with a free tier, or open-source tools like Rebuff and LLM Guard for basic prompt injection protection before committing to an enterprise platform.

 What compliance frameworks do agent security suites support?+